icornelius/plain-text-tutorials/essay-revision-tutorial.md

 (@) Commit the changes and push them to GitHub.
 A good commit message might be "Revise quoting sentences and discussion of quotes."

+# Check Your Work by Generating a DOCX File with Pandoc

+(@) Open the terminal, following the instructions in [Getting Started with Pandoc], Step 2, then navigate to the directory (a.k.a. folder) containing your Git repository, created in (@init).

+(@test) Use Pandoc to create a DOCX file from your Markdown file and JSON bibliography.
+In the directory that contains your Git repository, run the command

+    > ```{.bash}
+    > pandoc FILENAME.md --citeproc -o test.docx
+    > ```

+    Replace FILENAME.md with the name of your Markdown file.
+    You can replace `test.docx` with any valid DOCX file name.
+I often use `temp.docx`.

+    If the command is successful, a new DOCX file will show up in GitHub Desktop (or within the output of `git status` on the command line).
+    Check whether the file exists, but do not commit it to your repository.
+    We treat DOCX files as ephemeral: the record of truth is provided by your plain text files.

+(@bugfix) Open the DOCX file with a word processing application such as Microsoft Word.
+Inspect the file.
+Does it look as you expected?

+    Review the changes in your revision history.
+How does each one show up in the DOCX file?
+    Pay particular attention to the citation keys entered in (@keys).

+    Where you find a formatting error, do not revise or edit the DOCX file (which is ephemeral).
+    Instead, edit the Markdown.
+    Consult the documentation for [Pandoc's Markdown](https://pandoc.org/MANUAL.html#pandocs-markdown) as necessary.

+    If you find an error in your bibliographic data, edit this in Zotero, then regenerate the JSON file, following the instructions in (@csljson)

+(@) Repeat (@test) and (@bugfix) as necessary.

+(@) Commit the changes to your Markdown file (and JSON file, if necessary), but exclude the DOCX file.
+If you use GitHub Desktop, uncheck the box beside the DOCX file.
+A good commit message is "Fix formatting bugs."

+# Create a `.gitignore` File

+(@) Create a `.gitignore` file to ignore DOCX files.
+Open a text editor and create a new file in your Git repository.
+Name the file `.gitignore` (this name must be exact).
+Notice the leading period.

+(@) On the first line of your `.gitignore` file, type `*.docx*`.
+This instructs Git to ignore all DOCX files.
+Save the `.gitignore` file.
+For more on `.gitignore` files see GitHub's documentation on [Ignoring Files](https://docs.github.com/en/get-started/git-basics/ignoring-files).

+(@) In GitHub Desktop (or on the command line), verify that the DOCX file no longer appears in the list of files to be committed to your repository.
+The DOCX file still exists, but its presence is now concealed from Git.

+(@) Commit the `.gitignore` file to your repository.
+A good commit message is "Ignore DOCX files."

+# Revise the Introduction and Conclusion

+(@) Read @BoothCraftResearch2024 [sections 14.1--4] and verify that your introduction agrees with the "common structure of introductions" recommended there.
+Revise as necessary.
+Move the cursor to the end of the sentence that completes the statement of *context*, then type `<!--Context of my argument-->`.
+Next, move the cursor to the end of the sentence that completes the statement of the *problem*, then type `<!--Problem addressed in my argument-->`.
+Your *claim* (or "statement of response") was already identified above, in (@point).

+(@) Read @BoothCraftResearch2024 [sections 14.6], on "Finding Your First Few Words."
+Verify that the opening words of your essay follow the advice given there.
+Revise as necessary.

+(@) Read @BoothCraftResearch2024 [section 14.7], on "Writing Your Conclusion."
+If your conclusion does not yet employ the strategies recommended in this section, revise it.

+(@) Commit your changes and push them to GitHub.
+A good commit message might be "Revise introduction and conclusion."

 # Version Information {.unnumbered}